MLJ.jl Projects – Summer of Code

 MLJ is a machine learning framework for Julia aiming to provide a convenient way to use and combine a multitude of tools and models available in the Julia ML/Stats ecosystem.

-MLJ is released under the MIT license and sponsored by the Alan Turing Institute.
+MLJ is released under the MIT license.

 1. Machine Learning in Predictive Survival Analysis